tknle/Valet-Parking-Program/README.md

 Mia Le

 **To avoid plagiarism please do not copy the code.
-Refer to Mia Le any part of the code you copied**
+Or refer to Mia Le any part of the code you copied**

 ## Project Link: